-Tuesday's Hub Territory Volleyball Leaders
+Tuesday's Hub Territory volleyball leaders

 KILLS

-13 — Aspen Rusher, Kearney High, in the Bearcats’ loss to Lincoln East.
+9 — Sidney Province, Kearney High, in the Bearcats’ sweep of Norfolk.

-11 — Lily Novacek, Kearney High, in the Bearcats’ loss to Lincoln East.
+9 — Lily Novacek, Kearney High, in the Bearcats’ sweep of Norfolk.

+9 — Macy Fuller, Kearney High, in the Bearcats’ sweep of Norfolk.

-9 — Ashley Keck, KCHS, in the Stars’ loss to Grand Island Central Catholic.
+9 — Cydney Hoskins, Minden, in the Whippets’ five-set loss to Superior.

 ACES